sai-praneeth-reddy/homeworks/python-api-challenge/Readme.md

 1.WeatherPy:

-- The code randomly generates a series of latitude and longitudnal values.
+- The code randomly generates a series of latitude and longitudinal values.

-- It then uses the citypy library to get the cities corresponding to those latitude and longitudnal values.
+- It then uses the citypy library to get the cities corresponding to those latitude and longitudinal values.

 - Weather API is then used to get the temprature, Humidity, Cloudiness, Wind speed corresponding to those cities.